gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileLabel.md

 ```

 ### -Path
 Specifies a local or network path to the file or files to which you want to apply labels.
-Examples include C:\Folder\, C:\Folder\Filename, \\Server\Folder).
 Wildcards are not supported.

+Examples include C:\Folder\, C:\Folder\Filename, \\Server\Folder.

 ```yaml
 Type: String[]